 What are the different types of speaking gigs?

 There are four predominant types of speaking gigs:

 - Seminar: A seminar typically lasts from 2 to 8 hours in length.

-- Keynote speech: A keynote speaker will speak anywhere from 20 to 90 minutes.
+- Keynote speech: A keynote speaker will speak to attendees anywhere from 20 to 90 minutes.

 - Break-out speech: A break-out session is delivered during an event (often following a keynote) and is between 60 and 90 minutes in length.

 - Webinar or Virtual Presentation: This is a speech or seminar delivered virtually using software such as GoToWebinar or Zoom.

 How can I be a good public speaker?

 Becoming a good public speaker and improving your speaking ability come with practice.

 Watch other speakers you admire, paying close attention to the inflection in their voice, their body language, and how they use emotion to engage their audience.